talinjw/crawl-before-you-walk/README.md

 ![](/static/images/readme.png?raw=true "Example output; create your own spider!")

-<b>Search by title or location:</b> output consists of job postings and their summary level parameters;
+<b>Search by title or location:</b> output consists of the first 1000 job postings and their summary level parameters;
-a word cloud is also generated based on the frequency of key terms found within the first 300 listings.
+a word cloud is also generated based on the frequency of key terms found within the first 150 listings.

 This project uses a number of third-party libraries, including:
 - requests